Lunacy43/TwoMoons-Project/docs/01-Characterization/Demi/3 - Other.md

 			-	(1\[lvl1-3], 2\[lvl4-6], 3\[lvl7-9], 4\[lvl10-12], 5\[lvl13-15], 6\[lvl16-18], 7\[lvl19-21], 8\[lvl22-24], 9\[lvl25-27], 10\[lvl28-30]) Poison
 			-	(1\[lvl1-3], 2\[lvl4-6], 3\[lvl7-9], 4\[lvl10-12], 5\[lvl13-15], 6\[lvl16-18], 7\[lvl19-21], 8\[lvl22-24], 9\[lvl25-27], 10\[lvl28-30]) Wither
 	-	At the end of the ability, damaged and/or missing body parts are fully healed
-	- Note: Depending on the severity of the damaged and missing parts during regeneration, the character can be in great pain during this process
+	- Note: Depending on the severity of the damaged and missing parts during regeneration, the entity can be in great pain during this process